Why Entrepreneurs Need to Take Care of Their Mental Health

 Building your business has challenges, including raising money, hiring staff, handling customers, and getting work done.
 You can’t change that.
 Those who succeed know that good mental health is key to surviving the struggles.
 Here are a few things you can do now to be a happier, healthier, and heartier entrepreneur.

 Schedule Time Off

 If you don’t schedule time off, you won’t take time off.
 It’s that simple.
 There’s just too much to do.
 David Crenshaw, author of the popular Time Management series on LinkedIn Learning, recommends scheduling time off on your work calendar.
 Your body is not a machine; you need rest to recharge and perform optimally.
-And if you want to argue, I have to say even your computer needs to reboot every now and then.
+And if you want to argue, I must say even your computer needs to reboot occasionally.